clblamires/ninesjournal/_posts/2020-06-14-preparation.md

 And then, the most wonderful thing happened!
 Briar pulled out the Owl-Squirrel form of Herkus and asked Aesop if he could break the curse on her friend.
 Aesop happily did so with a spell scroll.
 A dark cloud around Herkus appeared and shattered, and Herkus became an old, grizzled gnome.
 We gave Briar some space as she reunited with what I later learned was her teacher and friend.
 Briar looked so happy and friendly, such a change from her usual demeanor.
 Especially with a mortal!
 Herkus was exhausted from the ordeal, so we gave him a key to our block of rooms at the Dragon Tooth Inn to sleep off his weariness.

 We left the Dragonshrine, though I hung back for a moment.
 I showed my new walking staff to Aesop and asked him about it.
 The idea of me – a changeling and outsider – as a future Dragonlord scared me a bit, so I had been fidgeting with the staff.
 Aesop was in awe at it.
 It was not magical in any way, but it was intricately carved with the five dragons of the Dragonlords!
-I noticed a small tear in Aesop’s eye as he looked upon it, and he thanked me for the glance.
+I noticed a small tear in Aesop’s eye as he looked upon it, and he thanked me for the chance to remember them.

-We approached the Agoria market of Altea and split up.
+We approached the Agora market of Altea and split up.
 I needed to purchase some spell components.
 I will not let Clio be hurt in that way again.
 Shadow came with me, and we followed Torag.
 He knew a coin exchanger that would give us money for the items we recovered from the Mossy Temple.
 Briar, Clio, and Actaeon went to visit Azorius, Torag’s grandfather.

 In the market, Shadow and I followed Torag.
 While he was exchanging the goods for coins, Shadow and I noticed a strange and dark figure in the market, standing apart from the crowd, staring specifically at me.
 He beckoned to me and I approached.

 There’s something odd about this man.
-His voice was… so strange.
+His voice was... so strange.
 He called me by name, though I was wearing your Mask, Heath.
 He knew our surname.
 He knew the Morninglord – a god unknown to the Emerald Isles!
 He offered to me a stack of seraph skin, the same magical material that the high priest wore at our temple.
 When I questioned about the cost, he told me that he sought no wealth nor coin.
 His price was an oath of service.

 I couldn’t do it.
 I wanted those skins.
 But...
 Shadow kept whispering in my ear about how unnerving the man seemed to him.
 So I walked away.
 He called to me and told me that I would want this material.
 He’s not wrong.